Sock-Drawer Credit Cards

 And that's that.
 You have now established an open line of credit, with a zero balance, with a record of past use, and a perfect payment record.
 To maximize the value of your sock-drawer card (and avoid its being canceled by the issuer for inactivity), pull the card out and dust it off every three to five months, make a single purchase, and pay it in full when the bill arrives.
 Then store the card away again.
 This will create continuing activity and continued on-time payments, while maintaining a zero balance.

 The reason the purchase should be at least $26.00 is because that usually would push the purchase into financed status, rather than being due in full.
 So by pushing the purchase into financed status and then paying it in full, you're also paying more than the minimum payment.
-But to avoid losing points for excess utilization, you never want to exceed 40 percent of the card's credit limit; and of course, you never want to spend more than you can pay off in full when the bill arrives.
+But to avoid losing points for excess utilization, you never want your balance on the card to exceed 24 percent of the card's credit limit; and of course, you never want to spend more than you can pay off in full when the bill arrives.